StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Model/GetName.md

 ```csharp
 string GetName(int subsetIndex)
 ```
+[Obsolete] For removal in v0.4.
+Use Nodes/Visuals.Name instead.
 Returns the name of the specific subset!
 This will be the node name of your model asset.
 If no node name is available, SteroKit will generate a name in the format of "subsetX", where X would be the subset index.
 Note that names are not guaranteed to be unique (users may assign the same name to multiple nodes).